expo/expo/docs/pages/versions/v35.0.0/distribution/advanced-release-channels.md

 ## What version of the app will my users get?

-Your users will get the most recent compatible release that was pushed to a channel.
+Your users will get the most recent compatible release that was pushed to a release channel.
 Factors that affect compatibility:

-- sdkVersion
+- sdkVersion (standalone apps are built to support only a single SDK version)
 - platform
+- releaseChannel

 The following flowchart shows how we determine which release to return to a user: